c-vetter/simple-transfer/README.markdown

     locale's files are found immediately in the snippets directory
   * "en": English, final fallback for missing snippets
   * "de": German
-* ID length: the length of a file ID.
+* **ID length**: the length of a file ID.
 Every uploaded file gets a unique
   identifier: its ID.
 A longer file ID enables more files simultaneously stored and fewer retries to find unique IDs.
 A shorter file ID is usually more visually appealing.
 Generally, IDs should be at least 4 characters long.
-  Anything shorter looks strange and will lead to unnecessarily high numbers of retries during ID generation.
+  Anything shorter looks strange and will leed to unnecessarily high numbers of retries during ID generation.
 The maximum length is 40 characters -- any higher setting will have no consequence.
 You will probably not need even that high a value: